manuelramireztech/meethub/README.md

 ​
 ## Usage
 ​
-Run "yarn dev" to start the server localhost:8000
+To run in localhost "yarn dev" to start the server localhost:3000

+To run production "yarn build"
 ​
 ## Extra
 User will first register with us by adding thier first name,